Jeric-X/SyncClipboard/docs/README_EN.md

 ### Android
 #### Use [HTTP Request Shortcuts](https://play.google.com/store/apps/details?id=ch.rmy.android.http_shortcuts)
-Import this [file](/script/en/shortcuts.zip)，Change the `UserName`，`UserToken`，`url` in `Variables` to yours。`HTTP Request Shortcuts` supports using shortcuts from drop-down menu, home screen widgets, home screen icons and share sheet
+Import this [file](/script/en/shortcuts.zip), Change the `UserName`, `UserToken`, `url` in `Variables` to yours. `HTTP Request Shortcuts` supports using shortcuts from drop-down menu, home screen widgets, home screen icons and share sheet.

 ### Notes for Clients

 There are three necessery config(maybe different words, same uses).
 - username
 - password
-- url，format is `http://ip(or domain name):port`。When using a WebDav server, url needs to be pointed to a specific existing folder as the working folder, like `https://domain.com/dav/folder1/working%20folder`.
+- url, format is `http://ip(or domain name):port`.
+When using a WebDav server, url needs to be pointed to a specific existing folder as the working folder, like `https://domain.com/dav/folder1/working%20folder`.
 And do not use this folder to do anything else.
 If not use a desktop client, create a folder named `file` in the working folder to sync files.
 Desktop clients create this folder automatically.

 ## API